euovinq/ontimeHOUSERIA/README.md

 We would also like to include a testimonials section in our ✨new website✨.
 It would be great to showcase the diversity of users running Ontime.

-# Ontime
+# HouseriaAPP

-Ontime is a browser-based application that manages event rundowns, scheduling, and cueing.
+HouseriaAPP is a browser-based application that manages event rundowns, scheduling, and cueing.

-With Ontime, you can plan, track your schedule, manage automation and cross-department show information all in one place.
+With HouseriaAPP, you can plan, track your schedule, manage automation and cross-department show information all in one place.

-Ontime is made by entertainment and broadcast engineers and used by
+HouseriaAPP is made by entertainment and broadcast engineers and used by

 - Conference organisers
 - Touring shows and receiving venues